-Built as an integral part of an extension to the Ramsbottom Industrial and Provident Society’s estate, the theatre is a rare surviving example of a music hall from the 1850 to 1880 period.
+Built as an integral part of an extension to the Ramsbottom Industrial and Provident Society’s estate; the theatre is a rare surviving example from the Co-operative movement.

 - 53 Bolton Street, Ramsbottom, Bury, BL0 9HU

 - Risk Rating

 - 6 (Community Value: 1, Star Rating: 2, Risk Factor: 3)